Nonprofit Management Certificate

 Program-Specific Requirements

-Applicants are required to have a command of oral and written English.
-Those who do not hold a baccalaureate or other advanced degree from the U.S., OR a baccalaureate or other advanced degree from a pre-determined country on the waiver list, must meet the minimum language proficiency score requirement in order to be considered for admission.
-A TOEFL score of 550 paper-based, 80 internet-based, 6.5 IELTS, or 53 PTE is required for applicants to this program.
+• English Language Proficiency: Applicants are required to have a command of oral and written English.
+Those who do not hold a baccalaureate or other advanced degree from the United States, OR a baccalaureate or other advanced degree from a predetermined country on the waiver list, must meet the minimum language proficiency score requirement in order to be considered for admission.

 Degree Requirements